What is a 'Hot Paper' and how is this determined?

 -

-Among the top 0.1% of papers in their field by citation growth rate
+Be among the top 0.1% of papers by citation rate in its subject area

 -